cgarciae/resume/index.md

 ## Summary

-### Industry
 Machine Learning Engineer and Software Developer with a background in math and physics.
-Extensive experience creating Machine Learning applications in fields such as autonomous vehicles, video analytics, and manufacturing.
+Extensive experience creating ML applications in fields such as autonomous vehicles, video analytics, and manufacturing.
 Strong combination of theory, coding, and infrastructure knowledge.
 Member of Toptal: top 3% of the developer talent in the world.

-### Open Source
+**Open Source**<br>
 Author of various Python open source projects including Elegy, Treex, Treeo and Pypeln.
-Contributor to Tensorflow Addons.
+Contributed to Tensorflow Addons, Spektral, Einops, and other projects.

-### Community
+**Community**<br>
 Community leader and active speaker at conferences world-wide, founder of the Machine Learning Meetup Medellin, and cofounder of Machine Learning Colombia.

 ## Specialized in